Social Purpose Organization

-Social Purpose Organization: A social purpose organization (SPO) is an organization that is not centred on monetary profit and is advancing a social, cultural or environmental mission.
-A SPO can be a charity, non-profit, social enterprise, co-operative, or for- profit social enterprise.
+A social purpose organization (SPO) is an organization that is not centred on monetary profit and is advancing a social, cultural or environmental mission.
+An SPO can be a charity, non-profit, social enterprise and co-operative.
 For the purposes of the IRP, the NAFC considers all NAFC-member FCs and PTAs to be social purpose organizations.